KR-Labs/krl-data-connectors/README.md

 ## Connector Catalog

-KRL Data Connectors deliver reliable, scalable integration with the following data sources.
-All connectors are engineered for institutional-grade reliability and seamless analytics integration.
+KRL Data Connectors enable reliable, scalable integration with the following data sources.
+All connectors are engineered to institutional standards for reliability and seamless analytics integration.

 ### Production-Ready Connectors